Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Andrew Benintendi (.293 slugging percentage in past 10 games, including zero home run), take on starter Tarik Skubal and the Detroit Tigers at Comerica Park, Saturday at 6:10 PM ET.
+On Sunday, Andrew Benintendi (batting .179 in his past 10 games) and the Chicago White Sox play the Detroit Tigers.
+First pitch is at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Tigers.
+He had a hitless performance in his most recent game (0-for-3) against the Tigers.

 Andrew Benintendi Game Info & Props vs. the Tigers